All I want for summer is halitosis….said no one ever. Who in their right mind wants bad breath?

 Coconut Oil Breath Mints

 These small wonders are incredibly easy to make.
-You literally need a couple of things and you will be on your way to making the best breath mint possible. *Please note that links to ingredients are affiliate links*
+You literally need a couple of these and you will be on your way to making the best breath mint possible.

 - 1 cup coconut oil, melted